kpvdr/amqp-build-trigger/README.md

 # AMQP Build Trigger for Jenkins
-This Jenkins plugin adds a build trigger for Jenkins.
-It will trigger builds based on AMQP messages received from a broker.
-There are two ways to use the trigger:
+This Jenkins plugin will trigger builds when AMQP messages are received from brokers.
+Each job may specify one or more brokers and queues from which to recieve messages.
+If any AMQP message is received from any of the configured queues, then a build is triggered.

-* Global queue: A single global queue receives messages, and if the properties match those of the individual projects, a build is triggered.
-* Individual queues: Each project may name an individual queue, and **ANY** AMQP message received on that queue will trigger a build.

-For the global queue, any AMQP message containing the following properties will trigger a build:

-* `msg_type` = `AMQP_build_trigger`
-* `jenkins_project_action` = `build`
-* `jenkins_project_token` matches the token set for the individual project(s) to be triggered.

 ## Building and Installing
 After cloning from Github, use maven to build the package with the command `mvn package`.
-The compiled package will be located at `target\qpid-jms-build-trigger.hpi`.
+The compiled package will be located at `target\amqp-build-trigger.hpi`.

 To install, make the hpi file available on the Jenkins machine and install using the Jenkins package manager.
 Select: